Seastreak: Vessels

 The Ocean State is a 65-foot vessel owned by New England Fast Ferry; it has a capacity of 149 passengers and can travel up to 29 kn.
 It is used as the ferry for the seasonal Providence to Newport route.
 The vessel was built by Merrifield-Roberts of Bristol.
+It is propelled by a pair of ZF propellers.

-The Martha's Vineyard Express and Whaling City Express are 95-foot vessels owned by New England Fast Ferry and is operated by Seastreak from September through May; they have a capacity of 149 passengers and can travel up to 29 kn.
+The Martha's Vineyard Express and Whaling City Express are 95-foot vessels owned by New England Fast Ferry and have a capacity of 149 passengers and can travel up to 29 kn.
 The vessels were built by Derecktor Shipyards of Mamaroneck.
-They operate between the Port of New Bedford and Martha's Vineyard during the summer months.
+They operate between the Port of New Bedford and Martha's Vineyard during the summer months but began a reduced year-round service in 2023.
+They are propelled by fixed-pitched propellers.

 Past vessels have included the Seastreak Manhattan, the Seastreak Brooklyn, and the Seastreak Liberty, among a few others.
-All of these catamaran ferries were designed by Incat Crowther.
+All of these catamaran ferries were designed by Incat Designs.

 Seastreak announced construction of a 600-passenger high-speed luxury ferry in September 2016 for service between the Jersey Shore and Manhattan, anticipated to enter service in 2017.
-Construction took longer than planned, and the vessel, named the Commodore, was launched in March 2018, with its entry into service the following month.
+Construction took longer than planned, and the vessel, named the Commodore, was launched in March 2018, entering service the next month.
+The vessel has 520 seats indoors and 240 seats outdoors, with a top speed of 35 knots, and a length of 150 feet.
+It is propelled by high speed water jets.

-The Courageous, came into service in 2021.
+The Courageous was delivered in December 2021 but initially remained out of service due to decreased ridership following the COVID-19 pandemic in the United States.
+It was built with the intention of accommodating more passengers on its East Side route as well as running the New Jersey/New York to Martha's Vineyard/Nantucket trips.
+The Courageous has a length of 157 feet.
+It is currently the largest high-speed passenger ferry in the United States.
+It is propelled by high speed water jets.

+The Millennium is the tenth and newest member of the Seastreak ferry fleet, built in 1998, It began its Seastreak service on July 31, 2023.
+It is primarily utilized to accommodate passengers traveling between Belford/Middletown and Manhattan.
+The vessel can hold 406 passengers and crew as well as reach a top speed of 36 knots.
+Before its extensive refit in early 2023, it served as a member of the Rhode Island Fast Ferry fleet out of Quonset Point, Rhode Island and was originally built by Gladding-Hearn Shipbuilding.
+It is propelled by high speed water jets.